Grokitach/Stalker_GAMMA/README.md

 ## Other Projects

-I also made a modpack for Dragon's Dogma 2 called "Dragon's Dogamma", for which I notably remade the entire gear looting system to put more emphasis on exploration and boss hunting instead of buying gear from shops: https://github.com/Grokitach/Dragons-Dogamma
+A similar logic was applied to a modpack built for Dragon's Dogma 2 called "Dragon's Dogamma", for whic the entire gear looting system as been remade to put more emphasis on exploration and boss hunting instead of buying gear from shops: https://github.com/Grokitach/Dragons-Dogamma